FlyingFathead/PDF-translator-OpenAI-API/README.md

 - Put the API key into your environmental variables or as `api_token.txt` into your program directory.

 # Functionalities so far

+- `pdf_reader_splitter.py` to dump to splits by page straight from the pdf.
+Also supports cmdline option for setting split on chars.
+WIP, as usual.

 - Use `pdfmine.py your_file.pdf` to dump the text layer of a PDF to plaintext.
 - Use `tokencounter.py` to estimate the amount of tokens that the text file has for a rough token usage estimate.
 - Use `splitter.py textfile.txt` to split the text file into pieces that are more suitable for LLM's such as GPT-3.5 or GPT-4.
 It splits at 5000 chars at newline by default, but can be adjusted from the `char_limit` variable.